cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### Incremental Compilation

-Enable incremental compilation with `--incremental-compile`<sup>[frontend]</sup>.
-When enabled, `cjc` uses cache files from previous compilations to speed up the current compilation.
+Enable incremental compilation via `--incremental-compile`<sup>[frontend]</sup>.
+When enabled, `cjc` will use cache files from previous compilations to speed up the current compilation.

 > **Note:**
 >
-> This is an experimental feature.
-Binaries generated with this option may have potential runtime issues; use with caution.
+> This option is experimental.
+Binaries generated using this feature may have potential runtime issues.
+Be aware of the risks when using this option.
 This option must be used with `--experimental`.
-Specifying this option saves incremental compilation cache and logs to the `.cached` directory under the output file path.
+> When this option is specified, incremental compilation caches and logs are saved to the `.cached` directory under the output file path.

 ### Output CHIR

-Use `--emit-chir=[raw|opt]`<sup>[frontend]</sup> to specify output of serialized CHIR compilation phase products. `raw` outputs CHIR before compiler optimization, `opt` outputs CHIR after optimization.
+Use `--emit-chir=[raw|opt]`<sup>[frontend]</sup> to specify output of serialized CHIR compilation phase products. `raw` outputs CHIR before compiler optimization, `opt` outputs CHIR after compiler optimization.
 Using `--emit-chir` defaults to outputting optimized CHIR.

 ### `--no-prelude` <sup>[frontend]</sup>